-We have examined GC/Works/4 General Conditions (1998), and the following documents:

-- a.
-Abstract of Particulars; - b.
-Supplementary Conditions and Annexes referred to in the Abstract of Particulars; - c.
-Specification for the Annual Testing of Sterilizers. - 2 We have obeyed the rules about confidentiality of tenders and will continue to do so as long as they apply. - 3 We submitted to the Employer a Price Schedule and Summary of prices with an alternative.
-We undertake to satisfy the Employer that the prices in the summary are fair. - 4 We agree that, should errors in pricing or errors in arithmetic be discovered in the summary submitted by us during consideration of this offer, we will, in addition to the chance to confirm the offer as tendered despite the errors, be afforded the opportunity of withdrawing it. - 5 Subject to and in accordance with paragraphs 3 to 5 above and the terms and conditions contained or referred to in the documents listed in paragraphs 1 and 2, we offer to execute the Works referred to in the said documents in consideration of payment by the Employer of the sum shown in our accompanying Tender Price Form, which shall be deemed to form part of our tender, plus reimbursement by the Employer of Value Added Tax in accordance with Condition 19 (VAT).

-We agree that differences or questions arising out of or relating to the Contract shall be resolved in accordance with Condition 28 (Adjudication) of the General Conditions.
+NHS Trust To be returned by 12 Noon on to e have examined GC/Works/4 General Conditions (1998), and the lowing documents: a.
+Abstract of Particulars; b.
+Supplementary Conditions and Annexes referred to in the Abstract of Particulars; C. Specification for the Annual Testing of Sterilizers. e have obeyed the rules about confidentiality of tenders and will continue do so as long as they apply. an e submitted to the Employer a Price Schedule and Summary of prices w alternative.
+We undertake to satisfy the Employer that the prices in the mmary are fair. in ad e agree that, should errors in pricing or errors in arithmetic be discovered the summary submitted by us during consideration of this offer, we will, in dition to the chance to confirm the offer as tendered despite the errors, It orded the opportunity of withdrawing it. an pa do in pa bject to and in accordance with paragraphs 3 to 5 above and the terms d conditions contained or referred to in the documents listed in ragraphs 1 and 2, we offer to execute the Works referred to in the said cuments in consideration of payment by the Employer of the sum showr our accompanying Tender Price Form, which shall be deemed to form it of our tender, plus reimbursement by the Employer of Value Added Taaccordance with Condition 19 (VAT).
+Co e agree that differences or questions arising out of or relating to the ontract shall be resolved in accordance with Condition 28 (Adjudication) of General Conditions. foi Te Fa Te